spesml/spesml.github.io/10_Closing/closing.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 91052 Erlangen

 ## Registration
 For the event, we require your registration by April 6th, 2023.
 The event is limited to 50 participants.
-Please register via [Wolfgang Boehm](mailto:boehmw@in.tum.de), stating your name and affiliation.
+Please register via email to [Wolfgang Boehm](mailto:boehmw@in.tum.de), stating your name and affiliation.

 ## Agenda
 10:00 - 10:15 &nbsp;&nbsp;&nbsp;&nbsp; Welcome and Agenda<br>